arorarohanx/BMI-Calculator/README.md

-# BMI-Calculator
-Hey all..
-I have created a BMI-Calculator using Python you all can use it by running it on your Python IDE
+# Instructions to run BMI-Calculator:-
+1) Copy the code of BMI-Calculator

+2) Paste it on any of your Python IDE...
+I prefer you to use Pycharm Community

+3) Then Run it and Enjoy 🎉

+   Credits:- Rohan Arora